Three positions of bull-leaping sports. Bulls were worshiped by Phoenicians and Canaanites in Palestine.

 While there has not been much empirical evidence about the possibility of factor intensity reversals, FIR is real.
 It may be important when comparing trade patterns between developing and developed economies (e.g. China vs. US).

 In most developed economies agriculture's share of GDP is less than 1%.(UK = .7%, US = 1.2%, world = 6.1%).
+US trade surplus in agriculture was about $20 billion in 2014 (about 1/10 of 1% of US GDP.)
 Thus, FIR is not important empirically, and is not likely to be responsible for the LP.

 |Leontief may have oversimplified the production functions and failed to recognize the endowments of natural resources.
 With three factors of production, the HO model does not predict much.
 This is because the notion of abundance and intensity must be redefined.|